replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 # Patching with Kustomize

-Replicated leverages Kustomize to let you make customization patches to an application outside of the options available in the Replicated admin console Configuration page.
-These patches, which are configured on the View files page of the admin console, overlay the application resource files and can persist after release updates.
-For example, you can customize the number of replicas that you want to continually use in your environment or specify what `nodeSelectors` to use for a deployment.
+Replicated leverages Kustomize to let you make kustomization patches to an application outside of the options available in the Replicated admin console Configuration page. _Kustomizations_ are the Kustomize configuration objects, defined in kustomization.yaml files, that describe how to transform or generate other Kubernetes objects.

+These kustomizations, which are configured on the View files page of the admin console, overlay the application resource files and can persist after release updates.
+For example, you can kustomize the number of replicas that you want to continually use in your environment or specify what `nodeSelectors` to use for a deployment.

 For more information, see the [Kustomize website](https://kustomize.io).